kottster/kottster/docs/security/database-usage.md

 **Table views**: When a user opens a table view, Kottster runs multiple SELECT queries to the target table and its related tables to display the data.

 **CRUD operations**: All basic Create, Update, and Delete operations run as single queries to your database.
+It happens only when users intentionally perform these actions.

 ### Data privacy

 Your database credentials and connection details are stored locally within your Kottster app and are never shared with our platform or any external services.
 Learn more about [how Kottster accesses your database](./database-access.md).
 The database data is only accessible by your app’s backend, ensuring that all data operations are secure and private.

-## Database-friendly approach

-- **Query only on interaction**: No background processes or automatic data syncing
-- **Efficient caching**: Schema information is cached to minimize database requests
-- **On-demand loading**: Data is fetched only when users request it

-This approach ensures Kottster works with your existing database without any performance overhead or interference with your other apps.